Azure-Samples/github-terraform-oidc-ci-cd/README.md

 1. Type `yes` and hit enter once you have reviewed the plan.
 1. Wait for the apply to complete.

+> NOTE: If you are a Microsoft employee you may get a 403 error here.
+If so, you need to grant your PAT SSO access to the Azure-Samples organisation.
+This does not affect non-Microsoft users.

 ### Check what has been created

 #### Service Principal